 - Commercial gardens: gardens within local businesses and commercial organisations eg. hotels, retirement villages, commercial premises, small and large businesses, universities etc.

 - Bushcare sites: for an outstanding contribution made by a group of volunteers at a recognised Bushcare site.

 - Children’s seed growing competition*: Children can enter in the following age brackets: 3 – 7 years and 8 - 12 years.
 The seeds to be grown are Dwarf Sunflowers.
 Free seeds, pot and growing instructions will be available for collection from Eden Gardens from Tuesday 1 August 2023.

 Note: We encourage entries in the Children’s Seed Growing category to be made before Thursday 31 August to allow for maximum seed growing time.

 Judging of Entries and Judging Criteria

 All entries will be personally judged by a panel of appointed garden judges and horticulture professionals.
-The City of Ryde will contact entrants to coordinate a suitable time for the judging panel to view each Spring Garden Competition entry.
-Wherever possible judging will take place during mid-September to early October 2015.
+The City of Ryde will contact entrants to confirm their allocated judging time slot for the judging panel to view each entry.
+Wherever possible judging will take place during the months of September/October 2023.

 It is preferable that Spring Garden Competition entrants are present at their allocated judging timeslot and during the judging of their entry.
-Judging generally takes between 10 – 30 minutes depending on the size and nature of the entry.
-Entrants are encouraged to show the judges around their garden.
-The judges may ask the entrant some basic questions about their garden and gardening practices.
+Judging generally takes between 20 – 45 minutes depending on the size and nature of the entry.

 - Maintenance - the lack of elements such as dead and diseased plants, well presented lawns and clipped shrubs, considered water usage and overall attention to detail.